nidve01/bootstrap/README.md

    * **Community users**: create  scm.config file in qubeship_home/config.
 For instructions, please refer to: https://github.com/Qubeship/bootstrap/blob/master/OPEN_SOURCE_README.md

-8. Register the Qubeship apps with your github using the <a href="https://github.com/Qubeship/bootstrap/blob/community_beta/README.md#github-configuration" target="_blank"> github configuration manual steps </a> or optionally run the below command for the automated script.
-Please fall back to manual steps in case of any error.
+8. Register the Qubeship with your GitHub account: run the below command for the automated script.
 <pre>
 $ ./register-qubeship.sh --username <i>github_username</i> --password [github_password] [--organization github_organization] [--github-host github_enterprise_url]
 </pre>

+In case of error, please use the <a href="https://github.com/Qubeship/bootstrap/blob/community_beta/README.md#github-configuration" target="_blank"> GitHub configuration manual steps </a>

 9. The Internet connection: make sure that you can connect to the internet from within your corporate firewall.
 Qubeship uses Firebase, which requires internet connectivity.
 ----